Skip to main content

 Note

-The user executing this command must have "Reload Common Bank" privilege (SSRLODCB).
+The user running this command requires the "Reload Common Bank" privilege (SSRLODCB).

 MAM Component Commands